SachinKesaria/E-Shop/README.md

 - stores data in form of array of objects.

 ## 404 Page
-- As the website is dependent on URLs for fetching the data 404 page is very important.
+- As the website is dependent on URLs for fetching the data, 404 page is very important.

 ## Possible Improvements
 - Option to track status of delivery.